trigaten/oxbuild/README.md

 Oxbuild will respect `rootDir` and `outDir` settings in your `tsconfig.json`.
 It will look for a `tsconfig.json` file next to the nearest `package.json` file by default.
-If you want to specfiy a different `tsconfig.json` file, you can do
+If you want to specfiy a different `tsconfig.json` file, you can do:

 ```sh
 oxbuild --tsconfig path/to/tsconfig.json